 They must have had a significant impact; they must have had a clearly negative impact on your ability to study or to undertake an assessment.

 Extenuating circumstances should be exceptional.
 In the main, you’re expected to manage your health and minor illnesses or disruptions alongside your studies.
 Claims should be reserved for serious situations: significant illness, bereavements, being a victim of crime or the sudden significant illness of a close family member.
 So, if you have several weeks or even months to complete a written assignment, you’ll be expected to work round short-term issues such as a cold or migraine.

 The University would normally expect only a minority of students to need to make a claim during their time here.
-If you’re finding that you need to submit a claim every semester, then there may be further support needed and you should speak to your Personal Tutor or a Welfare Officer for advice.
+If you’re finding that you need to submit a claim every semester, then there may be further support needed and you should speak to your Personal Tutor or a school Support and Wellbeing Officer for advice.
 It might even be appropriate to consider a Voluntary Interruption of Study.